-Trustees have continued to develop a strategy to reflect future availability of funds following the utilisation of reserves in support of a small number of more substantial, long term projects for the benefit of the University's strategic research portfolio and profile.
-Reserves would be maintained at a level sufficient to cover current commitments.
+Trustees have reviewed their strategy to utilise reserves in support of a small number of more substantial, long term projects for the benefit of the University's strategic research portfolio and profile while maintaining reserves at a level sufficient to cover current commitments.
+Trustees have agreed to continue with this strategy, but at a lower overall level of annual expenditure, commensurate with the reduction of reserves to their current level.